Alain Badiou: Biography

-In the 1980s, as both Althusserian structural Marxism and Lacanian psychoanalysis went into decline (after Lacan died and Althusser was committed to a psychiatric hospital), Badiou published more technical and abstract philosophical works, such as Théorie du sujet (1982), and his magnum opus, Being and Event (1988).
+In the 1980s, as both Althusserian structural Marxism and Lacanian psychoanalysis went into decline (after Lacan died and Althusser was committed to a psychiatric hospital), Badiou published more technical and abstract philosophical works, such as Théorie du sujet (1982) (Note: Translated in English as Theory of the Subject (2009)), and his magnum opus, L'Être et l'Événement (1988) (Note: Translated in English as Being and Event (2005)).
 Nonetheless, Badiou has never renounced Althusser or Lacan, and sympathetic references to Marxism and psychoanalysis are not uncommon in his more recent works (most notably Petit panthéon portatif / Pocket Pantheon).

-He took up his current position at the ENS in 1999.
+He took up his current position at the École Normale Supérieure in 1999.
 He is also associated with a number of other institutions, such as the Collège International de Philosophie.
-He was a member of L'Organisation Politique which he founded in 1985 with some comrades from the Maoist UCFml – this organization disbanded in 2007.
+He was a member of L'Organisation Politique (OP) which he founded in 1985 with some comrades from the Maoist UCFml – this organization disbanded in 2007.
 Badiou continues to assess Maoism positively, concluding that Maoism "was the only innovative and consequential current of post-May 1968" in France and describing himself in 2008 as "probably one of [Maoism's] few noteworthy representatives."
+However, Badiou's stance towards Maoism since the early 1970s has been characterized as "post-Maoism", and according to Bruno Bosteels, the influence of Maoism on him has always been ambiguous.
+Badiou's Maoism is described as "one of the most controversial, if misinterpreted, elements of his thought."

 In 2002, Badiou was a co-founder of the Centre International d'Etude de la Philosophie Française Contemporaine, alongside Yves Duroux and his former student Quentin Meillassoux.
 Badiou has also enjoyed success as a dramatist with plays such as Ahmed le Subtil.

-In the last decade, an increasing number of Badiou's works have been translated into English, such as Ethics, Deleuze, Manifesto for Philosophy, Metapolitics, and Being and Event.
+Since 2000, a substantial amount of Badiou's writing has been translated into English, such as Ethics, Deleuze, Manifesto for Philosophy, Metapolitics, Polemics and Being and Event.
 Short pieces by Badiou have likewise appeared in American and English periodicals, such as Lacanian Ink, New Left Review, Radical Philosophy, Cosmos and History and Parrhesia.
-Unusually for a contemporary European philosopher his work is increasingly being taken up by militants in countries like India, the Democratic Republic of Congo and South Africa.

-In 2014–15, Badiou had the role of Honorary President at The Global Center for Advanced Studies.
+In 2014–15, Badiou had the role of Honorary President at the Global Center for Advanced Studies.